thepassle/astro-service-worker/blog.md

 ### Customize Service Worker logic

-It could be the case that you need to extend the Service Worker to add custom logic.
+You can also extend the Service Worker and add your own custom logic.
 To do this, you can use the `swSrc` option.

 ```js
 export default defineConfig({